st8tikratio/cardano_DRep/docs/thresholds/Readme.md

-# List Of Documents Related To Constitutional & Governance Thresholds
+# List Of Documents Related To Constitutional & Governance Parameters and Thresholds
 #### Created 22 Dec 2024

 ---